CodeLifter-sys/rapidclip-generator/README.md

 The generated files will be saved in the `output/` folder, including:
 - An audio file (`.mp3`) containing the narration.
 - A subtitle file (`.srt`) synchronized with the audio.
+- A `process.log` file containing detailed logs of the video generation process, including the image prompts generated for each subtitle interval.

 #### Subtitle Approach:
 The subtitle generation process ensures improved alignment and readability: